Light it up

 Mel continues to work on her album and perform live online.
 Her debut single, Lose Control was released digitally on September 1, 2020 and was followed by the catchy Don’t Let Go which was released on February 13, 2021.

 Playing, singing and doing everything herself, Mel recorded Lose Control in her apartment in Melbourne during lockdown because of Covid-19.
 Her philosophy being, “if you can’t get to the studio to work with the big guns, maybe you just need to sit down with some gear and do it yourself.”
 And that is exactly what she did.
 Don’t Let Go was also recorded under very similar circumstances.

 Lose Control and Don’t Let Go are available in all major online stores for digital download and streaming now.

 With COVID restrictions being eased significantly in November 2021, Mel had the opportunity to support the amazing Aussie band, the Chantoozies at a sold out show at The Bundy Hall in East Gippsland on November 13.

-2022 is still in its infancy, but gigs and events are starting to go ahead once more.
-Mel has taken on the dual role as MC/host and performing artist at the ‘Women in Gippsland’ 2022 International Women’s Day event, featuring guest speak Em Rusciano.
+In 2022 more gigs and events were able to go ahead - the highlight being a dual role as MC/host and performing artist at the ‘Women in Gippsland’ 2022 International Women’s Day event, featuring guest speak Em Rusciano.